 Herod the Great killed all children two years old and younger, which alludes to the wise men communicating to him that the star appeared two years earlier.
-According to the general consensus of research, Herod the Great died in the spring of 4 B.C. after a lunar eclipse that occurred on March 13, 4 B.C., and was buried before Passover on April 11, 4 B.C.
+According to the general consensus of research, Herod the Great died in the spring of 4 B.C. after a lunar eclipse on March 13, 4 B.C., and was buried before Passover on April 11, 4 B.C.
 This date is based on the Jewish historian Josephus’s work, who recounts the death of Herod the Great in two of his works, Jewish War I.665 and Jewish Antiquities XVII.191 and XVII.167.
 (40)(41)

 In addition, since the thirty-fourth year of his reign would have begun on Nisan 1, 4 B.C.
 (March 29, 4 B.C.), his death would have occurred sometime between March 29 and April 11, 4 B.C.
 Therefore, Jesus could not have been born later than March/April of 4 B.C.
 (16)